DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Experiments

-\begin{enumerate} \item DEAR-1 validates the effectiveness of introducing reinforcement learning for online advertising. \item DEAR-2 demonstrates that capture user's sequential preference over recommended and advertised items can boost the performance. \item DEAR-3 validates the effectiveness of the proposed DEAR architecture over conventional DQN architecture that takes an ad $a_t^{ad}$ as input while outputs the Q-value corresponding to all possible locations $\{a_t^{loc}\}$ for the given ad $a_t^{ad}$. \item DEAR-4 proves that whether interpolate an ad into rec-list is mainly depended on state (especially the quality of rec-list), while the reward for selecting an ad and location depends on both $s_t$ and $a_t$ (ad).
-Thus dividing $Q(s_t, a_t)$ into the value function $V(s_t)$ and the advantage function $A(s_t, a_t)$ can improve the performance. \end{enumerate}
+The results are shown in Table \ref{table:result2}.
+It can be observed: DEAR-1 validates the effectiveness of introducing reinforcement learning for online advertising.
+DEAR-2 demonstrates that capture user's sequential preferences over recommended and advertised items can boost performance.
+DEAR-3 validates the effectiveness of the proposed DEAR architecture over conventional DQN architecture that takes an ad $a_t^{ad}$ as input while outputs the Q-value corresponding to all possible locations $\{a_t^{loc}\}$ for the given ad $a_t^{ad}$.
+DEAR-4 proves that whether interpolate an ad into rec-list is mainly dependent on state (especially the quality of rec-list), while the reward for selecting an ad and location depends on both $s_t$ and $a_t$ (ad).
+Thus dividing $Q(s_t, a_t)$ into the value function $V(s_t)$ and the advantage function $A(s_t, a_t)$ can improve the performance.
+DEAR-5 and DEAR-6 demonstrate that the ads and slot influence the performance, and DEAR indeed selects a proper ad and inserts it into a proper slot.
+In summary, introducing RL and appropriately designing neural network architecture can boost performance.